crystal-money/money/README.md

   amount of money, such as its value and its currency.
 - Provides a `Money::Currency` class which encapsulates all information about a monetary unit.
-- Represents monetary values as integers, in cents.
+- Represents monetary values as big decimals.
 This avoids floating point rounding errors.
 - Represents currency as `Money::Currency` instances providing a high level of flexibility.